echoprotocol/echowiki/technologies/powr-echorand/overview.md

 #### Block Producer Influence on VRF

-Account balances formed as a result of the `r` round will be used in the VRF only when assigning a set of producers and verifiers for the round `r + 2`.
-However, the randomness seed for the round `r + 2` will be affected by the outcome of the round `r + 1`.
+Account balances formed as a result of the `r` round will be used in the VRF only when assigning a set of producers and verifiers for the round `r + k`.
+However, the randomness seed for the round `r + k` will be affected by the outcome of the round `r + k - 1`.

-So since the producer cannot predict the seed that will be received as a result of the round `r + 1`, he cannot predict how the choice of performers will be affected by manipulating account balances on the `r` round.
+So since the producer cannot predict the seed that will be received as a result of the round `r + k - 1`, he cannot predict how the choice of performers will be affected by manipulating account balances on the `r` round.
+The latest is true only if there is a block at interval `[r + 1, r + k - 1]`.
+Otherwise, randomness seed can be easily calculated from `r` to `r + k`.

 #### Insufficient Node Participation

 Given that each network node must independently use the VRF to determine their role in each consensus round, the distribution of roles does not depend on the availability or actual participation of each node.
 The VRF distributes roles based on the entire set of network nodes and registered accounts, not merely the active ones.
 Because of this, there exists the possibility that for some step of the consensus algorithm, none of the nodes selected for that role are online or available.

-In this case, the timeout threshold will be reached for that step of the round, and the active nodes will simply proceed to the next step or append an empty block to the ledger \(in case this occurs at the final step\), triggering the distribution of a new set of roles.

-Network simulations suggest that:

-* When **70%** of accounts are active, the network generates 4% empty blocks and a 5.5s efficient block generation time
-* When **65%** of accounts are active, the network generates 16% empty blocks and a 14s efficient block generation time
-* When **60%** of accounts are active, the network generates 30% empty blocks and a 32s efficient block generation time
-* When **50%** of accounts are active, the network generates 70%+ empty blocks and a 120s+ efficient block generation time
+To prevent the situation with consensus stopping for this reason, Echo implements the delegation mechanism described below.

 #### Delegating Consensus Participation

-Given that a high participation rate in the consensus mechanism \(through block production and verification\) is important in order to maintain maximum network throughput and avoid the generation of empty blocks, the protocol provides two levels of delegating this participation.
+Given that a high participation rate in the consensus mechanism \(through block production and verification\) is important in order to maintain maximum network throughput, the protocol provides two levels of delegating this participation.

 **Level One - Explicit Delegation**